Y-artios/LLM_CASH_demo/README.md

 ### 📚 Tabular Experiment Datasets and Model Classes

-Perfect — let’s update that section precisely to reflect your model class names and keep it consistent with the rest of the README’s clean, professional tone.

-Here’s the corrected and final version of that section (and I’ll include a few surrounding lines for context so you can paste it directly into your README):

----

-### 📚 Tabular Experiment Datasets and Model Classes

 By default, the tabular experiment includes:

 * **22 Kaggle datasets** used in the paper